Building the First 55+ Cohousing Community in New England

 How is Hager Homestead different from a traditional retirement community?

 Hager Homestead is being designed and developed by our members.
 There is no corporation or non-profit organization making decisions for us.
 We will make decisions together for the benefit of the community.
 Most importantly, Hager Homestead is an intentional community.
 For us, a strong community is an explicit goal, not the lucky coincidence of having good neighbors.
-We think cohousing is a more pleasant and satisfying way to live.
+We think cohousing is a more meaningful and satisfying way to live.

-How will households make decisions together?
+How do households make decisions together?

 Do you have more questions about living in an intentional community?